fusion-energy/neutronics-workshop/README.md

 ### Running OpenMC with docker

-Now that you have the Docker image you can enable graphics linking between your os and docker then run the image by typing the following command in a terminal window.
+Now that you have the Docker image you can enable graphics linking between your os and docker then run the image by typing the following commands in a terminal window.

 ```xhost local:root```